 - Allows grad students, supervisors and graduate administrators to update and maintain students' program information

 Graduate students will obtain a DoC's DB login during the application process when responding to the offer to attend grad studies.
 New instructors will be contacted with their docsdb login.
 Faculty who are supervising graduate students and administrative staff may need to request a login.

 If you have problems with your login email firstname.lastname@example.org.

 A CCID/password combination is issued to a student applicant upon receipt of his or her application for admission to the University.
 CSIDs are also issued automatically when a new student has enrolled in a Computing Science course or in the Graduate Program.
 CSIDs will be created or renewed as needed.

 Faculty and Staff

-You (if you are faculty) / Your supervisor, in consultation with the APO, will start the process of getting your CCID/CSID accounts issued.
+You (if you are faculty) / Your supervisor, in consultation with the Administrative Supervisor, will start the process of getting your CCID/CSID accounts issued.
 If you are a supervisor and will be hiring a new staff member, please see the Intranet for account application procedures.

 Guests and Visitors

-Your host or sponsor, in consultation with the APO, will start the process of getting your CCID/CSID accounts issued.
+Your host or sponsor, in consultation with the Administrative Supervisor, will start the process of getting your CCID/CSID accounts issued.
 If you are a host or sponsor who has a guest coming, please see the Intranet for account application procedures.

 Back to top